IHE/ITI.SeR/SeR.md

 The XACMLAuthorizationStatement (defined in the OASIS SAML 2.0 Profile of XACML Version 2.0) is conveyed within a SAML v2.0 Assertion.
 The Assertion does not need to be signed.
-The SAML StatusCode of the Response message shall be `urn:oasis:names:tc:SAML:2.0:status:Success`.
+The SAML StatusCode of the Response message shall be set as defined in section 4.10 "Element `<samlp:Response>`: XACMLAuthzDecision Response" of OASIS SAML 2.0 profile of XACML v2.0 (errata).

-The `<Issuer>` of the Authorization Assertion should identify the trusted Authorization Decisions Manager (SOAP endpoint of the Web Service).
+The `<Issuer>` of the Authorization Assertion should identify the trusted Authorization Decisions Manager (e.g. SOAP endpoint of the Web Service, or the home community OID in URN format, depending on local policies).

 See Section 3.1 of the OASIS SAML 2.0 Profile of XACML Version 2.0 document for further details on the message structure.
 As specified in the OASIS Multiple resource profile of